guarmo/365-days-of-code/README.md

 **Today's Progress**: Impemented User Authentication to DevConnector.

 **Thoughts:** I start getting comfortable using Redux and its structure.
-I find fascinating how front and back-end interract with each other.
+I find it fascinating how front and back-end interact with each other.

 **Link to work:** [DevConnector - User Auth](https://bit.ly/3i5Ra1y)